 Art.7 - AWARDS

-The winner of the competition will be awarded:
+The winner of the competition will receive:

-- a prize of two thousand five hundred euros (€ 2.500), gross of taxes and fees (the Prize may be divided between more than one participants);
+- a prize of two thousand five hundred euros (€2,500), gross of taxes (the prize may be divided);

 - a certificate and the trophy;

-The work may also be audio/video recorded and may be included in the Festival's live CD and DVD.
+The work may also be recorded audio/video and included in the live CD and DVD of the Festival.

 Art.8 – GENERAL CONDITIONS AND PRIVACY POLICY